ada-x64/template/README.md

 Call `mise run` to see a list of all the available commands.

+### Developing over headless SSH

+The mise scripts allow you to develop over SSH.
+It assumes you have symmetric SSH access, and that both machines can use rsync.
+By default, builds will proceed with -Fdev and -Fdylib, but over ssh we do not dynamically link.
+This increases build times but allows us to sync far faster.

 ## Credits

 Some of this code comes from [foxtrot](https://github.com/janhohenheim/foxtrot)